Contributing to VOLTHA¶

 Some additional points for developers:

 Submit your changes early and often.
-Input and corrections early in the process prevent huge changes later.
+Code and design review input with corrections early in the process prevent huge changes later.

 Steps to successful PRs¶